-At Least 2 Dead After Shooting At Music Festival On Las Vegas Strip
+More Than 20 People Are Dead After Music Festival Shooting On Las Vegas Strip

-At least two people are dead after an unidentified shooter opened fire Sunday at a music festival at the Mandalay Bay hotel and resort on the Las Vegas strip.

-Las Vegas hospital says at least 24 people have been injured — 12 critically.
+During a news briefing in Las Vegas, the sheriff's department reported more than 20 people were killed during an attack on a concert on the Strip.
+More than 100 people were wounded.

 Las Vegas Police via twitter confirm one suspect is "down" after the shooting.
 Authorities tweeted that they don't believe there are anymore shooters.